How To Roast Your Own Coffee

 Italian, Dark French Roast

 Similar to regular French, but more so.
-Darker and oilier looking, and with a stronger burned flavour.
+Darker and oilier looking, and with a stronger burned flavor.

 Spanish Roast

 Darkest roast of all.
-Colour is nearly black, and the flavour is flat with a charcoal undertone.
+Color is nearly black, and the flavor is flat with a charcoal undertone.

 Also, if you’re looking for more great food information, including delicious recipes, check out Gourmet Nutrition Volume 2.0.